Looking for a wedding dessert alternative to wedding cake? Couples weigh in on the top wedding desserts to serve in addition to (or instead of) cake.

 Wedding cake is, hands down, the most common dessert option for weddings.
-According to Zola’s 2018 Wedding Guest Report, a whopping 77% of couples planned to serve wedding cake on their big day.
-Wedding cake may be the most popular wedding dessert—but it’s certainly not the only wedding dessert.
-In fact, according to that same survey, a solid 50% of couples will serve other sweets in addition to cake on their wedding day.
+It may be the most popular wedding dessert—but it’s certainly not the only wedding dessert.
+In fact, according to Zola’s 2018 Wedding Guest Report, a solid 50% of couples will serve other sweets in addition to cake on their wedding day.
 So, options abound.
 Let’s take a look at the top five wedding desserts (besides cake) to deliver an out-of-the-box sugar rush to your wedding guests.

 How to Serve: There are plenty of ways you can display these tasty treats.
 A doughnut wall doubles as a fun piece of decor, a doughnut tower makes for an impressive display, or a DIY doughnut decoration station gets your guests involved in the fun.